-These gluten free buffalo chicken tenders are only five ingredients, and come together in less than 30 minutes.
+These gluten free buffalo chicken tenders are only five ingredients and come together in less than 30 minutes.
 That’s what I call a fricken win!
-They say every seven years every cell in body has been completely replaced and we are literally an entirely new person.
+They say every seven years every cell in your body has been completely replaced and we are literally an entirely new person.
 Because we are brand new, we can develop new or outgrow old allergies.
 Our taste buds can change too!
 Growing up, I HATED spicy foods.
 Black pepper was too spicy for me.
 That’s how spice adverse I was.
 I wouldn’t even think to try a hot wing.
 Then one day, I just started craving buffalo wings, and that craving hasn’t stopped since.
 I could eat wings all day every day!
 But they are often loaded with grease and gluten, fried in dense caloric oil.
-This simple recipe says goodbye to all the garbage for show stealing healthier gluten free buffalo chicken tenders!
+This simple recipe says goodbye to all the garbage for show-stealing healthier gluten-free buffalo chicken tenders!

 - Chicken – You can swap out chicken tenders for chicken wings, which I’ve made the same way several dozen times.
 But instead of coating in egg and almond meal, you coat in baking powder to give them that crispy wing coating we all love 🙂

 - Hot sauce – There are plenty of brands out there, but I happen to love Franks Red Hot.
 Not a sponsored post in any way.
 I am a big fan who really loves them!
 If you do choose a different brand, make sure it is simply hot sauce.
 Sometimes they sneak in sugar or all kinds of weird ingredients.
 The New Primal also has healthy, delicious buffalo sauce that is whole 30 & Paleo compliant.